lemarzubaidi/ADO.Net-Practice/README.md

 # ADO.Net-Practice
-Learning ADO.NET with C# and SQL Server — CRUD operations, stored procedures, and database connectivity.
+Learning ADO.NET with C# and SQL Server.